Hives/speedtest-to-sheets/README.md

 of logging in in a browser, then it will save an access token in the `secrets/` folder.

+Add your own spreadsheet ID in `write-results.ts`.
+Its the long (44 char) id number in the url when you view the spreadsheet in a browser.

 ## To run it

 ```bash